petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 #### What is HOCON?
 [HOCON (Human-Optimized Config Object Notation)](http://getakka.net/wiki/HOCON) is a flexible and extensible configuration format.
 It will allow you to configure everything from Akka.NET's ActorRefProvider implementation, logging, network transports, and more commonly - how individual actors are deployed.

-Values raturned by HOCON are strongly typed (i.e. you can fetch out an `int`, a `Timespan`, etc).
+Values returned by HOCON are strongly typed (i.e. you can fetch out an `int`, a `Timespan`, etc).

 #### What can I do with HOCON?
-HOCON allows you to embed easily-readable configuration inside of the otherwise hard-to-read XML `Config`.
-One other nice feature is that you can query an entire section of the config and HOCON will return you fully-parsed object that you can use.
+HOCON allows you to embed easily-readable configuration inside of the otherwise hard-to-read XML in App.config and Web.config.
+HOCON also lets you query configs by their section paths, and those sections are exposed strongly typed and parsed values you can use inside your applications.

 HOCON also lets you nest and/or chain sections of configuration, creating layers of granularity and providing you a semantically namespaced config.

 #### What is HOCON usually used for?
-HOCON is commonly used for tuning logging settings, enabling special modules (such as `Akka.Persistence`), or configuring deployments such as the `Dispatcher` for our `ChartingActor` in this lesson.
+HOCON is commonly used for tuning logging settings, enabling special modules (such as `Akka.Remote`), or configuring deployments such as the `Dispatcher` for our `ChartingActor` in this lesson.

 For example, let's configure an `ActorSystem` with HOCON: